 When you're done adding and positioning user info fields, you've completed the minimum configuration needed to print badges, and you can Publish Onsite!

-However, there's a TON more customization available with images, text, shapes, and visibility rules.
-Keep reading to learn more.
+However, there's much more customization available with images, text, shapes, and visibility rules.
+Keep reading to learn more. 📖

 Images, Text, and Shapes